thavaselvama/angular-doc/Angular-8/Forms.md

 Predictability |	Synchronous |	Asynchronous
 Form validation |	Functions | Directives
 Mutability |	Immutable |	Mutable
-Scalability |	Low-level API access |	Abstraction on top of APIs
+Scalability |	Low-level API access |	Abstraction on top of APIs.

+### Common foundation
+- FormControl tracks the value and validation status of an individual form control.

+- FormGroup tracks the same values and status for a collection of form controls.

+- FormArray tracks the same values and status for an array of form controls.

+- ControlValueAccessor creates a bridge between Angular FormControl instances and native DOM elements.